where-are-the-avocados/Script-R-Thesis/README.md

 ## Resources used

 For the purposes of this particular research, RStudio was used with the following libraries:
-Most of explanations are included in the code, but in spanish since it is my native language.
+Most of explanations are included in the code, however they are in spanish.
+Henceforth, everything is in my native language.
 ```
 # Instalación paquetes
  install.packages("tidyverse",